daveshap/C3P0/README.md

 environment marked by meaningful engagement, mutual respect, and valuable contributions.

 ## VII.
-Time-Wasting Behaviors: Identifying Noise
+Time-Wasting Behaviors: Reducing Noise

 The C3P0 defines certain behaviors as 'noise' within our community, which tend to detract from the quality of interactions and waste the valuable